 - Income inequality

-The US also has one of the lowest shares of households consisting of a couple, and the highest with just one adult.38
+The US has one of the lowest shares of households consisting of a couple, and the highest with just one adult.50

 HOW CAN WE INCREASE HAPPINESS?

-Larger increases in income for ordinary Americans — both in absolute dollars and relative to those at the top — probably would help.
-So would boosting educational attainment, lowering unemployment, reversing the rise in obesity, boosting educational attainment, keeping the unemployment rate low, improving work conditions, and reducing commute time.
-As it happens, these are all win-win strategies in the sense that they would be valuable in and of themselves, apart from their impact on subjective well-being.
+More and better mental health services would likely be of enormous benefit.
+So would expanding public insurance programs, faster income growth for ordinary households (in the US), more effective treatment for pain, reversing the rise in obesity, boosting educational attainment, keeping the unemployment rate low, improving work conditions, and reducing commute time.
+As it happens, these are all win-win strategies in the sense that they would be valuable in and of themselves, apart from their impact on subjective wellbeing.

-But we don’t have a good sense of which approach would help most.
-There are many plausible culprits for why happiness hasn’t increased in the United States over the past four decades, and researchers haven’t provided a compelling assessment of their relative importance.
+But we don’t have a good sense of which would help most.
 Though our understanding of happiness has improved significantly, we have a long way yet to go.

 - Jeremy Bentham, The Complete Works of Jeremy Bentham, volume 10, Online Library of Liberty, 1843; Richard Layard, Happiness, Penguin, 2005; Charles Murray, Coming Apart, Crown Forum, 2012; Richard Layard and Jan-Emmanuel De Neve, Wellbeing: Science and Policy, Cambridge University Press, 2023.
 For contrary views, see Robert Nozick, Anarchy, State, and Utopia, Basic Books, 1974; Amartya Sen, Development as Freedom, Oxford University Press, 1999. ↩

-- See Ed Diener, Richard E. Lucas, Ulrich Schimmack, and John F. Helliwell, Well-Being for Public Policy, Oxford University Press, 2009; Derek Bok, The Politics of Happiness, Princeton University Press, 2010, ch.
+- Ed Diener, Richard E. Lucas, Ulrich Schimmack, and John F. Helliwell, Well-Being for Public Policy, Oxford University Press, 2009; Derek Bok, The Politics of Happiness, Princeton University Press, 2010, ch.
 2; Benjamin Radcliff, The Political Economy of Human Happiness, Cambridge University Press, 2013, ch.
 4; Richard A. Easterlin, An Economist’s Lessons on Happiness, Springer, 2021, ch.
 2; Layard and De Neve, Wellbeing. ↩

 - Benjamin Radcliff offers a helpful analogy: “It may be useful to compare our conceptualization of happiness to that of obesity — or, to maintain the directionality of preferences over having this attribute, fitness.
 They are individual level characteristics that vary across both individuals and nations: within any country, some people are fitter than are others, just as mean levels of fitness vary across countries.
 Each concept is agreed to have a genetic or personality-driven component, but neither is entirely determined by this disposition.
 People are not obese entirely and only, or even primarily, because that is just the way they are.
 Instead, their latent disposition toward a given level of fitness is strongly affected and responsive to their diet and life-style.
 Similarly, the variation we see in levels of obesity across countries does not reflect so much the shared genetic inheritance of their citizens as the diet typical of the country.
 The high level of obesity in the United States, for instance, is widely agreed to be mostly a function of the American diet, not of the prevalence of a ‘fat gene’ that somehow dominates the U.S. gene pool.
 Even if some of the variation is indeed due to genetic structures, much of it, almost certainly most of it, is a function of the ‘objective conditions’ of American life, in the form of the national diet.
 The same, then, is likely to be true of happiness: genetics and/or similar unalterable features of individuals might play some role, but we can still identify the factors external to the individual, amenable to change, that also play a role.
 For the student of happiness, the goal is to identify those factors that play the same role as diet or exercise for obesity and, so armed, to suggest public policies that would encourage the appropriate behaviors.”
 Radcliff, The Political Economy of Human Happiness, pp. 93-94. ↩